permittedio/permitted.io/_pages/terms.md

 By using this service, you certify that you have read and reviewed this Agreement and that you agree to comply with its terms.
 If you do not want to be bound by the terms of this Agreement, you are advised to stop using the service accordingly. permitted.io only grants use and access of this website, its products, and its services to those who have accepted its terms.

+### Possible changes in the services

+The price, plan, plan's features, techologies and any other details are subject to review and changes at any time with or without advanced notice.
+Also, the subscriptions are not prorated and cancelling the subscription in the middle of the subscription period is not subject to refunds.

+### The uptime of the services

+The SLA and up time is bound to our cloud service provider and the subscribers indemnify us from any financial or technical losses caused by such possible outages or system disruptions deemed out of our control.
+The up time does not include regular maintenances, bug fixes, feature releases constituted by permitted.io and we do our best to communicate such regular updates by social media, our website and email.

+### Security assumptions

+You agree and acknowledge that the service provided is as is, and it is running on a complex cloud infrastructure.
+The infrastructure is provided by a 3rd party cloud partner and its data centers and elements could be subject to security breaches or compromise.
+You understand and admit that both our cloud partner and permitted.io have sufficient measures in place to protect the users', tenants', and the users of our tenants data in all means.
+You also acknoweldge that internet is an unsecure entity entirely and your communications and data can be recorded, sniffed, compromised, stolen, lost or manipulated, and you will not hold permitted.io responsible should such incidents raise.

 ## Privacy policy

 Before you continue using our website, we advise you to read our [privacy policy](/privacy/) regarding our user data collection.
 It will help you better understand our practices.